Module Mirage

 An in-memory key-value store using mirage-kv-mem.

-val chamelon : program_block_size:int key -> ?pclock:pclock impl -> block impl -> kv_rw impl
+val chamelon : program_block_size:int runtime_arg -> ?pclock:pclock impl -> block impl -> kv_rw impl

 let program_block_size =